mattermost/docs/source/install/install-ubuntu-2004-postgresql.rst

 11. Verify that you can connect with the user *mmuser*.

-  a.
-If the Mattermost server and the database are on the same machine, use the following command:
+  - If the Mattermost server and the database are on the same machine, use the following command:

     ``psql --dbname=mattermost --username=mmuser --password``

-  b.
-If the Mattermost server is on a different machine, log into that machine and use the following command:
+  - If the Mattermost server is on a different machine, log into that machine and use the following command:

     ``psql --host={postgres-server-IP} --dbname=mattermost --username=mmuser --password``